zextras/carbonio-mailbox/store/docs/freebusy-interop.md

 not the DN of the user object.

 Use zmprov tool to set the global config variables.
-For example, assuming the user zimbra exists on the Exchange server on exchange.mycompany.com with password 'changeme' :
+For example, assuming the user zextras exists on the Exchange server on exchange.mycompany.com with password 'changeme' :

     zmprov mcf zimbraFreebusyExchangeAuthUsername zimbra